mjolewis/ChatBot-Application/README.md

 that causes a loss of volatile storage occurs while the application is still running.

 ***Indexer***\

-Finally, Lucene builds an inverted index data structure to provide efficient search capabilities over a corpus of documents.
+The Indexer class is the core functionality of the Lucene index.
+It builds an inverted index data structure to provide efficient search capabilities over a corpus of documents.
 This is similar to how a textbook provides an index at the end of the book as a way to efficiently identify pages that contain keywords.
 In contrast, brute force search is analogous to reading every word in the body of the text as a way to identify keywords.
 This inverted index is stored on disk within the index_directory sub-folder.

+***SearchEngine***\
+The SearchEngine class is the final component of the Lucene index.
+Its sole responsibility is to search through the previously created index for a specified keyword.
+If the keyword is found, the class will print relevant information for the user.
+The information includes the article id, article title, article publication date.

+***DatabaseOptions***\
+An enum containing constants that define a collection of database options.
+For example, a user can select between the following options: bruteforce, lucene, MySQL, mongoDB.

+***QueryOptions***\
+An enum containing constants the define a collection of search options.
+For example, a user can select between the following options when querying the databases: in-year search or range-based search

+***MySQL***\
+The MySQL class is responsible for building a relational database and providing the user various query options.
+This class supplements the various other databases that are provided to demonstrate how to use MySQL in a Java application.
+In particular, to demonstrate the differences between a relational database and a document database.

+***MongoDB***\
+The MongoDB class is responsible for building a document database and providing the user various query options.
+This class supplements the various other databases that are provided to demonstrate how to use MongoDB in a Java application.
+In particular, to demonstrate the differences between a relational database and a document database.

 # System Design
 The system architecture is based on SOLID principles.
 Each class within the application has a well-defined